 The WG chairs suggested that such domains might be more usefully termed “transactional” rather than more generally “commercial” domains.
 They developed the following suggested definition and potential recommendation to describe the view of some WG members regarding these transactional domains: “domains used for online financial transactions for commercial purpose should be ineligible for privacy and proxy registrations.”

-The community is invited to provide input on the following questions:
+In addition to comments on the other proposals and recommendations in this report, the community is invited to provide input on the following specific questions:

 Should registrants of domain names associated with commercial activities and which are used for online financial transactions be prohibited from using, or continuing to use, privacy and proxy services?